What does "Shinobu Mochizuri" mean? Introducing related spots and folk tales [Fukushima Prefecture]

 As an aside, a popular snack in Fukushima is also named after Mochizuri

-"Kurumi Yubeshi Mochizuri" sold by Kashiwaya .
-This snack is a classic that has become a popular souvenir, gift, and everyday snack.
-You can also find it in supermarkets across the prefecture.
-If you live in Fukushima Prefecture, you've surely seen it at least once.
+sold by Kashiwaya"Kurumi Yubeshi Mochizuri,".
+This confection is a classic staple, popular as a souvenir, gift, or for everyday use.
+You can find it in supermarkets throughout the prefecture.
+If you live in Fukushima Prefecture, you've probably seen it at least once.

 The vibrantly colored and charming packaging has a soothing effect.
 Inside is a gently sweet and chewy "Yubeshi" filled with plenty of walnuts, making for a delightful texture.
 It is especially recommended for those who like chewy sweets, so if you see it, be sure to pick it up